Brown County STEM Innovation Center

 It’s a call to action for creativity and imagination.

-That sense of imagination and energy – that call to action – flows through the Brown County STEM Innovation Center, the latest building on the University of Wisconsin-Green Bay campus that brings together Brown County offices with non-profit and community work along with the school’s new Mechanical Engineering Department.
+That sense of imagination and energy – that call to action – flows through the Brown County STEM Innovation Center, the latest building on the University of Wisconsin-Green Bay campus that brings together Brown County offices with non-profit and community work along with the school’s Richard J. Resch School of Engineering.

 Each organization functions in distinctly different ways, within a building designed to promote the collaborative nature of their work and the vast potential of connecting them in one cohesive space.

 An eye-catching molecule design wraps around the entryway walls, drawing the eye toward “Innovate” across the front wall.
 In a youthful and professional space, function meets flexibility.

 Shared conference rooms and floor-to-ceiling glass promote transparency.
 Youth participating in the maker’s space programs can be motivated by college students working in their mechanical engineering classrooms.
 Visitors can see Einstein Project volunteers creating the non-profit’s hands-on materials and curriculum that promote quality learning.
 Brown County’s Land & Water Conservation and Extension Brown County offices serve county residents with accessible and welcoming spaces.